shynkaruck/kottans-frontend/README.md

 # kottans-frontend
 Frontend course kottans
 ## Responsive Web Design
+I  have some experience create responsive layout, but game Flexbox Froggy very interesting and give me understend all property of flexbox))))
 ## Intro to HTML and CSS
 I studied several new tags for myself and also liked the presentation of the material, it is very interesting to those who have never come across the layout.
 ## Git Collaboration